-There are two segments within the Middle Wabash-Deer watershed that appear on Indiana's 303(d) list for impairment due to metals contamination.
-They are currently scheduled for TMDL development from 2008-2011.
+There are three segments of the Middle Wabash-Little Vermillion watershed that appear on Indiana's 303(d) list for impairment due to mercury contamination.
+These segments are currently scheduled for TMDL development from 2009-2011.

 Polychlorinated biphenyls (PCBs)

 Polychlorinated biphenyls (PCBs) were first created in 1881 and began to be commercially manufactured around 1929.
 Because of their fire-resistant and insulating properties, PCBs were widely used in transformers, capacitors, and in hydraulic and heat transfer systems.
 In addition, PCBs were used in products such as plasticizers, rubber, ink, and wax.
 In 1966, PCBs were first detected in wildlife, and were soon found to be ubiquitous in the environment (Bunce 1994).
 PCBs entered the environment through unregulated disposal of products such as waste oils, transformers, capacitors, sealants, paints, and carbonless copy paper.
 In 1977, production of PCBs in North America was halted.
 The PCB contamination present in our surface waters and environment today is the result of historical waste disposal practices.